fpgaminer/joyquality/README.md

 `rank = 10 * (1 / (1 + torch.exp(-(s - b) / tau)))`

 Where `s` is the score, and `b` and `tau` are parameters that get tuned to your specific dataset.
 They're basically "scale" and "offset" variables.
-What you'll need to tune those two parameters is a small validation set of preferences.
+You'll need a small validation set of preferences to tune those parameters.
 If you finetuned JoyQuality you can use the test set from there.
 Otherwise just use a random subset of your dataset.
 The optimization is the same as during finetuning, pushing the model to match your dataset's preferences, except now it's working to optimize tau.
 After that `b` is found using a simple search.
 All of this basically helps to calibrate the scores post-training and fit them into a global range of (0, 1).

 After tuning `tau` and `b` you can use the formula above, which will spit out a continuous rank between 0 and 10 for each image.
 You can divide that up however you'd like.
 In my case I have ten quality buckets, so I just do `int(rank)` and get ranks [0, 9] inclusive, which I later convert to text labels.